 For Americans who disapproved of the President, those who could highlight a positive about Biden leaned toward economics – 15% praised policies such as the stimulus bill or the child tax credit.
 Another 6% said they approved of aspects of his Covid response, including the provision of free Covid tests.
 Four percent noted aspects of his temperament or personal characteristics, although this sometimes amounted to faint praise: “He’s not Donald [T]rump.
 That’s pretty much it,” one respondent wrote, while another noted approvingly that “I really like his new cat, Willow Biden.”

-The new CNN Poll was conducted by SSRS on September 3 through October 5 among a random national sample of 1,982 adults initially reached by mail.
-Surveys were either conducted online or by telephone with a live interviewer.
-Results for the full sample have a margin of sampling error of plus or minus 3.1 percentage points.
-The survey includes an oversample of adults living in 50 competitive congressional districts, with districts chosen based on publicly available race ratings at the time the sample was chosen.
-That subset was weighted to its proper share of the overall adult population of the United States.
+The new CNN Poll was conducted by SSRS January 10 through February 6 among a random national sample of 1,527 adults initially reached by mail.
+It’s the second survey CNN has conducted using this methodology.
+Surveys were conducted either online or by telephone with a live interviewer.
+Results for the full sample have a margin of sampling error of plus or minus 3.3 percentage points.